Product

 Growth rates vary from industry to industry.
 For example, in industries that are currently billed as the “hottest” for startup companies and expansion, some examples of average growth rates include:

-However, as a general benchmark companies should have on average between 15% and 45% of year-over-year growth.
-According to a SaaS survey, companies with less than $2 million annually tend to have higher growth rates.
+However, as a general benchmark, companies should average between 15% and 45% of year-over-year growth.
+According to a SaaS survey, companies with less than $2 million annually have higher growth rates.

 Managing your growth rate

-Growth rates are the measure of a company’s increase in revenue and potential to expand over a set period.
+Growth rates measure a company’s revenue increase and potential to expand.
 Therefore, your growth rate should be a key focus in your business.
-After all, you will need it to help plan resource use for the future and to possibly draw in investors looking for startups with potential.
+After all, you will need it to help plan future resource use and draw in investors looking for startups with potential.

-While growth rates vary by industry, there are several growth strategies that can grow your revenues significantly.
-Tools like the revenue forecaster and revenue dashboard can also help you keep an eye on this vital metric.
+While growth rates vary by industry, several growth strategies can grow your revenues significantly.
+Use growth strategies and tools like revenue forecasting and revenue dashboards from Baremetrics to stay on top of your metrics.

 Upcoming Lesson